 In the 1960’s through the 1980’s Victorian houses were out of fashion, especially in San Francisco.
 As such, they were cheap to rent and often occupied by counter-culture young adults.
 Perhaps ironically, these houses today are the cornerstones of San Francisco’s preservation polices.
-What were once domestic symbols of social transformation are now static representations of conservative planning policies.
-Today it begs the question, what exactly is being preserved?
-Is it not more appropriate to preserve a culture of social transformation and architectural expression then it is to constrain an aesthetic?
-To understand the code in this way leaves a few possible responses as an architect: Comply (uphold the stasis of preservation and nostalgia), Ignore (to begrudge Victorian architecture as “Kitsch”, or to focus instead on “tech architecture”), Abstain & Stylize (California Modernism...see Dwell Magazine), or Double-Down.
-A Critical Queen doubles down on this code by exaggerating it, manipulating it, and perverting it into something that calls for otherness and oddness at the margins of the codes intended limitations.
+What were once domestic symbols of social transformation are now static representations of preservation policies.
+This begs the question, what exactly is being preserved?
+To understand the perservation code leaves a few possible responses as an architect: Comply (uphold the stasis of preservation), Ignore (begrudge Victorian architecture as “Kitsch”, or to focus instead on “tech architecture”), Abstain & Stylize (...see Dwell Magazine), or Double-Down.
+I choose doubling down; By exaggerating, manipulating, and perverting the preservation codes into something that calls for otherness and oddness at the margins of the codes intended limitations.
 Its purpose does not arise from a client’s interests, but rather is offered as a critique of the rigid ‘preservation’ codes of San Francisco.